 Lift and divide congested clumps of spring-flowering perennials now they’ve finished flowering.

 Early perennials like primulas (including candelabra, denticulata and polyanthus), pulmonaria, brunnera and dicentra are real treasures in the garden, providing a splash of colour soon after winter at the very start of the season, just when you need it most.
-These stalwart little garden performers arrive in the garden centre here in Chislehurst, Newchurch, Canterbury and Welling from early autumn, so make a note in your diary to pop in and stock up to fill your borders with colour next spring.
+These stalwart little garden performers arrive in the garden centre here in Chislehurst, Newchurch, Canterbury, Welling and Newport from early autumn, so make a note in your diary to pop in and stock up to fill your borders with colour next spring.

 All are quick growers and soon bulk up into sizeable clumps, but after about three or four years these can become congested and tired and stop flowering as enthusiastically.